 When your old computer has crashed, you can retrieve your Outlook pst files (and other files and documents) as long as you can connect the old hard drive to the new computer.
 The easiest way to do this is with a USB enclosure for the old hard drive.
 You can find these at many electronics stores or online.
 They come in two formats: a case the drive slides into, so you can easily carry it around or just the connectors (and a power supply) you need to connect the drive to another computer.

-Once the old drive is connected to the new computer, open Windows Explorer and browse the old drive.
+Once the old drive is connected to the new computer, open Windows Explorer (aka File Explorer) and browse the old drive.

-If the old computer used Windows XP, the default location of the old pst files will be
+If the old computer used Windows XP and an older version of Outlook, the default location of the old pst files will be

 [new_drive_letter]:\Documents and Settings\username\Local Settings\Application Data\Microsoft\Outlook

-If the old computer had Windows 7 or Vista, the default location is
+If the old computer had Windows 7 or Vista or newer with an older version of Outlook, the default location is

 These are hidden files and folders and are most likely protected by permission settings.
 To change the permissions, right-click on your old username folder and choose Properties.